bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/3-mondrian/P3-mondrian.md

 ***

+### Final remarks

+Even though no part of the project is difficult, starting late will certainly make it so.
+Plan accordingly.

-### Start early,  program well and enjoy the proces!
+### Start early and program well.